Completely Independent Spanning Trees in Split Graphs: Structural Properties and Complexity: Concluding remarks

 We have shown that the number of CIST in a split graph $G$ is at most $\chi_p^2$ or $\chi_p^2 + 1$, where $\chi_p^2=\chi_p^2(H(G))$ is the bipanchromatic number of $H(G)$.
 Moreover, from the proof of Theorem \ref{thm4}, we have $ \chi_p(H) - \left\lceil \frac{\alpha}{2} \right\rceil \le \chi^2_p(H) \le \chi_p(H)$ for every hypergraph $H$, where $\alpha = \alpha_{\chi_p(H)}(H)$ is the minimum number of unique colors among all panchromatic $\chi_p(H)$-colorings of $H$.
 As bipanchromatic coloring is a new type of coloring, it would be useful to prove a stronger result relating the panchromatic and bipanchromatic numbers of a hypergraph $H$.
 Specifically, it would be nice to prove that, given any panchromatic $\chi_p(H)$-coloring of $H$ minimizing $\alpha$, pairing the unique colors two by two until no unique color remains yields exactly a bipanchromatic $\chi^2_p$-coloring, giving for any hypergraph $H$:

-To test Equation~(\ref{eq3}), we develop an integer linear programming formulations (see Appendix \ref{appA}) for the panchromatic and bipanchromatic coloring problems and the minimization of unique colors problem.
+To test Equation~(\ref{eq3}), we develop integer linear programming formulations (see Appendix \ref{appA}) for the panchromatic and bipanchromatic coloring problems and the minimization of unique colors problem.
 We randomly generate a set of $100$ hypergraphs with $n$ vertices and $m$ hyperedges for each pair $(n,m)$ such that $n \in \{ 4,5,\dots,13 \}$ and $m \in \{ n-1,n, n+1, \dots,n+8 \}$.
 We observed that each generated hypergraph satisfies (\ref{eq3}).

-We then propose the following conjecture. \begin{conjecture} Every hypergraph $H$ satisfies $\chi^2_p (H)= \chi_p (H) - \left\lceil \frac{\alpha_{\chi_p(H)}(H)}{2} \right\rceil$. \end{conjecture} By Theorems \ref{lemme1}, \ref{thm4} and \ref{thm7}, the following result is immediate: \begin{prop} Let $G = (D \cup I,E)$ be a split graph.
+These positive tests, along with the natural process of obtaining a bipanchromatic coloring from an optimal panchromatic coloring by pairing up the unique colors, lead us to propose the following conjecture: \begin{conjecture} Every hypergraph $H$ satisfies $\chi^2_p (H)= \chi_p (H) - \left\lceil \frac{\alpha_{\chi_p(H)}(H)}{2} \right\rceil$. \end{conjecture} This conjecture, if true, would yield tight bounds on the maximum number of CIST in a split graph.
+By Theorems \ref{lemme1}, \ref{thm4} and \ref{thm7}, we have: \begin{prop} Let $G = (D \cup I,E)$ be a split graph.
 If Conjecture \ref{conj} is true, then the maximum number $M$ of CIST of $G$ satisfies where $\alpha=\alpha_{\chi_p(H(G))}(H(G))$. \end{prop}

 \appendixpage \addappheadtotoc